“French Refreshed” Offers Lessons in Pared-Down Sophistication

 Then she listed for us the signature characteristics of refreshed French style:

-- A softer palette.
+A softer palette.
 “The French have long gravitated to sand and grey as a base,” Phillips says.
-“That hasn’t changed, but now they’re layering in soft pastels – soft pink, light lavender and pale blue — in lieu
+“That hasn’t changed, but now they’re layering in soft pastels – soft pink, light lavender and pale blue -- in lieu of bright color.”

-CAPTION: A Refreshing Change — Bar carts between chairs are replacing skirted tables in au courant French design, says “French Refreshed” author Betty Lou Phillips.
+CAPTION #2: A Refreshing Change -- Bar carts between chairs are replacing skirted tables in au courant French design, says “French Refreshed” author Betty Lou Phillips.
 Photo by Dan Piassick from French Refreshed by Betty Lou Phillips, reprinted by permission of Gibbs Smith.